-- (K) Third-Year Law Student: An eligible law student qualifying pursuant to Paragraph II of the Plan for Third-Year Practice filed in each division of this Court is herewith given leave to participate in any criminal case pursuant to said plan and as said plan may, from time to time, be amended.
-The Plan for Third-Year Practice is Appendix A to these Local Rules. - (L) Federal Rules of Disciplinary Enforcement: All counsel admitted to practice before this Court or admitted for the purpose of a particular proceeding pro hac vice shall be admitted subject to the rules, conditions and provisions set forth in full as Appendix B to these Local Rules.
+- (L) Third-Year Law Student: An eligible law student qualifying pursuant to Paragraph II of the Plan for Third-Year Practice filed in each division of this Court is herewith given leave to participate in any criminal case pursuant to said plan and as said plan may, from time to time, be amended.
+The Plan for Third-Year Practice is Appendix A to these Local Rules. - (M) Federal Rules of Disciplinary Enforcement: All counsel admitted to practice before this Court pursuant to subsections (C), (D), (E), or (F) shall be subject to the rules, conditions and provisions set forth in full as Appendix B to these Local Rules.
 For purposes of this rule, "any other court of the United States," as that phrase is used in Rules II and III of the Federal Rules of Disciplinary Enforcement set forth at Appendix B, includes the United States Bankruptcy Court for the Eastern District of Virginia.

-(M) Ghostwriting:
+(N) Ghostwriting:

-- (1) Any attorney who prepares any document that is to be filed in this Court by a person who is known by the attorney, or who is reasonably expected by the attorney, to be proceeding pro se, shall be considered to have entered an appearance in the proceeding in which such document is filed and shall be subject to all rules that govern attorneys who have formally appeared in the proceeding. - (2) All litigants who are proceeding pro se shall certify in writing and under penalty of perjury that a document(s) filed with the Court has not been prepared by, or with the aid of, an attorney or shall identify any attorney who has prepared, or assisted in preparing, the document.
+(1) Any attorney who prepares any document that is to be filed in this Court by a person who is known by the attorney, or who is reasonably expected by the attorney, to be proceeding pro se, shall be considered to have entered an appearance in the proceeding in which such document is filed and shall be subject to all rules that govern attorneys who have formally appeared in the proceeding.

+(2) All litigants who are proceeding pro se shall certify in writing and under penalty of perjury that his or her pleadings or other filings have not been prepared by, or with the aid of, an attorney or shall identify any attorney who has prepared, or assisted in preparing, the document.